Nonlinear Equilibrium Transitions in a Potential Game Model for Federated Learning

-\subsection{Convergence of the best-response algorithm for potential games}
+\subsection{Convergence of the Best-Response Algorithm for Potential Games}

-This subsection is dedicated to proving a general convergence result (see Theorem \ref{thm_BRA_general}) of Algorithm \ref{alg_BRA} when applied to a (weighted) potential game $\Gamma$ (with adaptive modifications in Algorithm \ref{alg_BRA} to fit $\Gamma$).
-This subsection is independent of the FL context discussed elsewhere in this article.
-To simplify the presentation, we mention that notations used in this subsection are independent of those in other sections.
+This subsection establishes a general convergence result for Algorithm~\ref{alg_BRA} when it is applied to a weighted potential game $\Gamma$, with the obvious adaptations of the algorithm to this setting.
+The argument is independent of the FL context discussed elsewhere in the paper.
+All notation introduced here is local to this subsection.

-Consider a (weighted) potential game $\Gamma$ (see Definition \ref{def_potential_game}) with strategy sets $\mathcal{S}_i \subseteq \mathbb{R}^d$, payoff functions $P_i(s_i, s{-i})$, and a $w$-potential $P$, where $w_i > 0$ for all $i \in [m]$.
-To prove the convergence of Algorithm \ref{alg_BRA}, we need Assumption \ref{ass_continuous} on the convexity and regularity of $\mathcal{S}_i$ and $P_i$.
-The proof of Theorem \ref{thm_BRA_general} is inspired by the convergence of the block coordinate descent algorithm for multi-convex functions and congestion games, see \cite{xu2013block} and \cite[Sec.\@ 3.2]{liu2023approximate}.
+Consider a weighted potential game $\Gamma$ as in Definition~\ref{def_potential_game}, with strategy sets $\mathcal{S}_i \subseteq \mathbb{R}^d$, payoff functions $P_i(s_i, s_{-i})$, and a $w$-potential $P$, where $w_i > 0$ for all $i \in [m]$.
+To prove the convergence of Algorithm~\ref{alg_BRA}, we impose Assumption~\ref{ass_continuous} on the convexity and regularity of $\mathcal{S}_i$ and $P_i$.
+The proof of Theorem~\ref{thm_BRA_general} is inspired by convergence arguments for block coordinate descent in multi-convex optimization and for congestion games, see \citep{xu2013block} and \citep[Sec.\@ 3.2]{liu2023approximate}.